Network Access Protection, Revisited (Part 3)

 To join a domain, right click on the Computer command found on the server’s Start menu, and choose the Properties command from the resulting shortcut menu.
 Upon doing so, Windows will open the Control Panel’s System applet.
 Now, click the Change Settings button found in the Computer Name, Domain, and Workgroup Settings section of this screen.
 Doing so will reveal the System Properties sheet.
 The System Properties sheet is nearly identical to the one found in Windows Server 2003, as shown in Figure A. Click the Change button to reveal the Computer Name Changes dialog box.
 In Figure A, the Change button is grayed out because the server has already been joined to a domain.
 Now, select the Domain radio button found in the dialog box’s Member of section.
 Enter the name of your domain into the Domain field and click OK.

-Figure A: The System Properties sheet is nearly identical to the one found in Windows Server 2003
+The System Properties sheet is nearly identical to the one found in Windows Server 2003

 You should now see a dialog box prompting you for a set of credentials.
 Enter the username and password your domain administrator account, and click the Submit button.
 After a brief delay you should see a dialog box welcoming you to the domain.
 Click OK, and you’ll see another dialog box telling you that you must restart your computer.
 Click OK one more time, followed by the Close button.
 When you restart the computer, it should be a member of the domain that you specified.